Insecticide resistance threatens malaria fight

 WHO director general Margaret Chan said the levels of resistance found in Africa and India were of greatest concern.

-"These countries are characterized by high levels of malaria transmission and widespread reports of resistance," she said in a statement.
+"These countries are characterised by high levels of malaria transmission and widespread reports of resistance," she said in a statement.
 In some places there was resistance to all four classes of insecticide.

 Experts estimate the cost of the global plan at more than $200 million a year, including research into insecticide resistance, research and development of new insecticides, and putting in place management strategies.